I received the following inquiry from a reader two weeks ago.

-In this post to his blog, John Kremer, long-time book marketing authority, seems to counsel authors to artificially manipulate the Amazon bestseller list and also to harvest and share email addresses among the collaborators.
+In this post to his blog (which was later removed), John Kremer, long-time book marketing authority, seems to counsel authors to artificially manipulate the Amazon bestseller list and also to harvest and share email addresses among the collaborators.

 We’ll save you $2,500 to buy into one of these “programs.”
 Here is the scam:

 You find several dozen email newsletter lists with large subscription bases.
 You convince the list owners to run an ad at no cost for your book.
 You get them to do it at the same exact time and direct all the buyers to Amazon.com to purchase the book.
 (Oh, and don’t forget to tell your family and friends to all buy your book at that specified time, too.)
 To further incentivize buyers, you offer some free giveaway.
 But they can only get the giveaway if they send you the email receipt from Amazon.com – proving they bought the book.